surifirstpin/biplus_documentation/docs/GlobalParameters.md

 >**Note :** By default all the columns in uploaded file will be saved as string type.

+## Find

-To find specific cell value in global parameter click on field column header drop-down and select find. the
+To find specific cell value in global parameter click on field column header drop-down and select find.
+Then enter the desired cell value as shown in below image.

 ## Change Column Name & Type (String / Number)